syall/json-synthesizer/docs/DESIGN.md

 typed map 1 ∩ typed map 2 -> typed map
 ```

 The intersect operation for json-synthesizer intersects both keys and types, producing a typed map with the intersected keys and types.
 In traditional version space algebra, the intersect operation intersects two sets of programs; however, json-synthesizer intersection focuses on the structural and type constraints.
-First, only keys that exist in both input typed maps will be included in the intersected typed map; however, if the duplicate key restriction is violated, the intersection will fail due to no resolution process.
-For each of the keys included, the types of the values will be recursively intersected by checking the array, object, and single value types to produce a minimal type.
+First, only keys that exist in both input typed maps will be included in the intersected typed map; however, if the duplicate key restriction is violated, the intersection will fail due to no decision heuristic.
+For each of the keys included in both typed maps, the types of the values will be recursively intersected by checking the array, object, and single value types to produce a minimal type.
 So, for the input typed maps, a single typed map is produced by intersecting keys and types.

 #### Union